 For developers adding a CCPP-compliant physics scheme, running ccpp_prebuild.py periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
-For the UFS Atmosphere, running ccpp_prebuild.py manually is identical to running it for the SCM (since the relative paths to their respective ccpp_prebuild_config.py files are identical), except it may be necessary to add the --suites command-line argument.
+For the UFS Atmosphere, running ccpp_prebuild.py manually is identical to running it for the SCM (since the relative paths to their respective ccpp_prebuild_config.py files are identical), except it may be necessary to add the --static and --suites command-line arguments for the static option.

-As alluded to above, the ccpp_prebuild.py script has five command line options, with the path to a host-model specific configuration file (--config) being the only necessary input option:
+As alluded to above, the ccpp_prebuild.py script has six command line options, with the path to a host-model specific configuration file (--config) being the only necessary input option:

 '''

 -h, --help show this help message and exit

 --config PATH_TO_CONFIG/config_file path to CCPP prebuild configuration file

 --clean remove files created by this script, then exit

 --debug enable debugging output

---suites SUITES SDF(s) to use (comma-separated, without path)

 '''